sibeshkar/sibeshkar.github.io/content/notes/panini.md

 1. The size of the model (our grammar rules)
 2. The size of the data when encoded using the model (our inputs)

-This principle was later formalized by Ray Solomonoff in his theory of universal inductive inference.
-Solomonoff showed that the best prediction for future data comes from the shortest computer program that can generate the observed data.
+This principle is formalized by Ray Solomonoff in his theory of universal inductive inference.

+> "If the universe is generated by an algorithm, then observations of that universe, encoded as a dataset, are best predicted by the smallest executable archive of that dataset"

 In other words, finding the most compressed representation of data (like Panini's grammar rules) isn't just an efficiency trick - it's mathematically optimal for prediction and understanding.

 The connection to Solomonoff induction helps explain why Panini's grammar has remained useful for over two millennia: by finding the shortest possible rule set that could generate Sanskrit, he wasn't just being clever with compression - he was discovering the true underlying structure of the language.
-This is exactly what Solomonoff's theory predicts: the shortest description that works is likely to be the correct one.

-This is exactly what we've demonstrated with our code examples above and what Panini achieved with Sanskrit.
-His work isn't just limited to modelling the spoken linguistic reality of the time - but was about discovering a universal principle of intelligence that holds the key to building thinking machines of the future.
+Indeed, this is what we've demonstrated with our code examples above and what Panini achieved with Sanskrit.
+His work isn't just limited to modelling the spoken linguistic reality of the time - but could well be about discovering a universal principle of intelligence that may hold the key to building thinking machines of the future.

 ## Why This Matters

 This connection between compression and understanding has profound implications:

-1. **Learning** is essentially finding better grammars for observed data
+**Learning** is essentially finding better abstract grammars for observed data

-2. **Intelligence** can be measured by ability to find compact descriptions in the fewest observations (e.g. by looking at the least number of Fibonacci numbers)
+**Intelligence** can be measured by ability to find compact descriptions in the fewest observations (e.g. by looking at the least number of Fibonacci numbers)

-3. **Understanding** means finding the true generative process
+**Understanding** means finding the true generative process that produces past and future observations

 When a child learns physics, they're not memorizing the position of every object they've seen - they're learning the grammar of motion.
 When we understand language, we don't memorize every possible sentence - we learn the rules that generate valid ones.
 When Panini created his grammar, he wasn't just documenting Sanskrit - he was discovering a fundamental approach to understanding that we can apply to everything from ancient languages to modern video games.

-This is why generative grammars are so powerful: they don't just compress data, they capture the underlying processes that created that data.
+This is why Panini's approach is so powerful: it reveals that true understand is not just in blind statistical compression, but in deducing the exact underlying processes that created that data.
 Whether it's a sequence of numbers, a set of sentences, or a video game, the principle remains the same: understanding the rules of generation is the key to both compression and comprehension.
+To understand the universe we must build a twin of it.

 > "Riemann invented his geometries before Einstein had a use for them; the physics of our universe is not that complicated in an absolute sense.
 A Bayesian superintelligence, hooked up to a webcam, would invent General Relativity as a hypothesis—perhaps not the dominant hypothesis, compared to Newtonian mechanics, but still a hypothesis under direct consideration—by the time it had seen the third frame of a falling apple.
 It might guess it from the first frame, if it saw the statics of a bent blade of grass." - E. Yudkowsky